Climate change in India: Media coverage

 A qualitative analysis of some mainstream Indian newspapers (particularly opinion and editorial pieces) during the release of the IPCC 4th Assessment Report and during the Nobel Peace Prize win by Al Gore and the IPCC found that Indian media strongly pursue the frame of scientific certainty in their coverage of climate change.
+Another 2010 study found that the Indian press almost entirely endorses climate change as scientific reality due to anthropogenic causes.
 This is in contrast to the skepticism displayed by American newspapers at the time.
 Alongside, Indian media highlight frames of energy challenge, social progress, public accountability and looming disaster.
-This sort of coverage finds parallels in European media narratives as well and helps build a transnational, globalized discourse on climate change.
-Another study has found that the media in India are divided along the lines of a north–south, risk-responsibility discourse.
+This sort of coverage finds parallels in European media narratives as well and helps build a transnational, globalised discourse on climate change.
+For instance, the survey found that 38.5% of articles dealing with mitigation believed that only the North should cut its emissions, while 55.2% advocated for actions to be taken globally but in a differentiated way.

+One study analyzing the news coverage of India's record-breaking 2022 heatwave found that many Indian news sources downplayed the connection between the heatwave and climate change.
+This study also found a significant lack of news articles in regional Indian languages, which is the primary language for many Indian citizens.

 Activism

 Schoolchildren pose with Minister of State for Environment and Climate Change Shri Prakash Javadekar in New Delhi.